-Academic programs in the Wesley College of Health and Behavioral Sciences are Nursing, Psychology, Social Work, Public Health, and Kinesiology.
+Academic programs in the Wesley College of Health and Behavioral Sciences are Nursing, Psychology, Social Work, Public Health, and Public & Allied Health Sciences.
 The community-based program is the Capitol Park Community Center.

 The Wesley College of Health and Behavioral Sciences (WCHBS) provides an interdisciplinary approach to community engagement, education, training, research and behavioral healthcare.
 Building on the mission of the University, WCHBS’s mission is to train students to be researchers and health practitioners, who will have the ability to work with diverse populations.

 - To excel in delivering state-of-the-art educational programs that serve the global community and are guided by ethical standards.

 - To prepare culturally competent, qualified professionals with the appropriate knowledge and skills to serve diverse communities

 - To become the College of choice for community engaged partnerships.

 - To develop a research and scholarship agenda that integrates theory with practice and engages the local and global community.

 - Create interdepartmental collaborations in the newly reconfigured Wesley College of Health and Behavioral Sciences.

 - Obtain and maintain program accreditation and discipline-specific certifications.